Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Introduction

-A variety of wildfire propagation models have been developed, each rooted in distinct computational approaches.
-Physics-based models (e.g., FARSITE, SPARK, Prometheus) simulate fire spread using physical laws of combustion, heat transfer, fuel conditions, and wind dynamics \citep{finney1998farsite, mell2007physics, miller2015spark}, offering detailed outputs but requiring extensive computation and environmental inputs—often limiting their use in real-time scenarios \citep{dipierro2024simple}.
-Empirical models, like McArthur’s Fire Danger Index, rely on historical fire behavior to produce rapid, region-specific predictions, but struggle with generalizability across diverse ecosystems \citep{noble1980mcarthur}.
-Traditional machine learning models (e.g., decision trees, support vector machines) have been used for fire ignition and risk classification \citep{jain2020review}, though their capacity to simulate dynamic fire progression is limited.
-In contrast, deep learning models have recently gained momentum for 2D fire spread forecasting, due to their ability to capture complex spatiotemporal relationships in fire behavior \citep{andrianarivony2024machine, shadrin2024wildfire}.
-Architectures such as CNNs, RNNs, and U-Net variants have been applied to wildfire segmentation and short-term spread prediction, leveraging remote sensing, meteorological, and topographic data \citep{ghali2023deep, vargas2025development}.
-These deep learning models (e.g., CNNs and RNNs) often outperform traditional physics-based simulators in runtime, scalability, and—in data-rich environments—predictive accuracy, as they learn complex patterns and variability directly from empirical observations rather than relying on explicit physical formulations \citep{radke2019firecast}.
+In contrast, deep learning models have recently gained momentum for 2D fire spread forecasting, due to their ability to capture complex spatiotemporal relationships in fire behavior \cite{andrianarivony2024machine, shadrin2024wildfire}.
+Architectures such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and U-Net variants have been applied to wildfire segmentation and short-term spread prediction, leveraging remote sensing, meteorological, and topographic data \cite{ghali2023deep, vargas2025development, zakari2025enhanced, alizadeh2024fusionfirenet}.
+These deep learning models (e.g., CNNs and RNNs) often outperform traditional physics-based simulators in runtime, scalability, and—in data-rich environments—predictive accuracy, as they learn complex patterns and variability directly from empirical observations rather than relying on explicit physical formulations \cite{radke2019firecast, chatterjee2024prescribed}.
 However, deep learning-based fire models still face key limitations that prevent them from enabling more advanced fire prediction capabilities with higher spatial and temporal resolution in real time.
-Most models remain constrained to \textbf{2D spatial domains} \citep{andrianarivony2024machine} and \textbf{lack integration and real-time augmentation of multimodal inputs}, such as meteorological, topographic, and vegetation (fuel) data \citep{radke2019firecast, abdollahi2025challenges}, which often change dynamically as fire propagates across the landscape.
-In addition, many existing models \textbf{cannot simulate vertical fire dynamics}, limiting their effectiveness during fast-evolving wildfire events \citep{xu2024wildfire}.
+Most models remain constrained to \textbf{2D spatial domains} \cite{andrianarivony2024machine} and \textbf{lack integration and real-time augmentation of multimodal inputs}, such as meteorological, topographic, and vegetation (fuel) data \cite{radke2019firecast, abdollahi2025challenges}, which often change dynamically as fire propagates across the landscape.
+In addition, many existing models \textbf{cannot simulate vertical fire dynamics}, limiting their effectiveness during fast-evolving wildfire events \cite{xu2024wildfire, he2024study}.